MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/rcs-globalization-feature.md

 ms.assetid:
 ms.search.region: Global
 # ms.search.industry:
-ms.author: janeaug
+ms.author: leguo
 ms.search.validFrom: 2020-05-01
 ms.dyn365.ops.version: AX 10.0.11

 ---

-# Regulatory Configuration Services (RCS): Globalization feature
+# Regulatory Configuration Services (RCS) - Globalization feature

 [!include [banner](../includes/banner.md)]

-You can use Microsoft Regulatory Configuration Services (RCS) to create a Globalization feature for use in Globalization services.
-Feature allows user to:
+You can use Microsoft Regulatory Configuration Services (RCS) to create a Globalization feature to use in Globalization services.
+RCS allows you to:
--	Define related feature components (Electronic reporting (ER) configurations and setup parameters)
+-	Define related feature components
--	Manage feature lifecycle (through feature status)
+-	Manage the feature lifecycle through a feature's status
--	Enable feature for Globalization features for defined F&O environments
+-	Enable a Globalization feature for a defined environments
--	Sharing of feature with other organization
+-	Share a feature with other organizations

-The following steps explain how a user in RCS can add a feature with related components, update its status and enable it for use in a Globalization service, like e-Invoicing service for an F&O environment.
+The following steps explain how a user in RCS can add a feature with related components, update it's status, and enable it for use in a Globalization service, like an e-Invoicing service.
 To complete these steps, you must first complete the steps related to:
--	Access to an RCS instance
+-	Accessing an RCS instance
--	Creation of a configuration provider that is active, see [Create configuration providers and mark them as active](../../fin-ops-core/dev-itpro/analytics/tasks/er-configuration-provider-mark-it-active-2016-11.md)
+-	Creating a configuration provider that is active.
+For more information, see [Create configuration providers and mark them as active](../../fin-ops-core/dev-itpro/analytics/tasks/er-configuration-provider-mark-it-active-2016-11.md).

-From Dynamics F&O you can take the following actions:
+In your Dynamics 365 Finance or Operations app instance, you can take the following actions:
-- Go to **Organization administration > Workspaces > Electronic reporting**.
+1. Go to **Organization administration** > **Workspaces** > **Electronic reporting**.
-- If you have no RCS environment provisioned to your company, you can click  **Regulatory services – Configuration** external link and follow the instructions to provision an RCS environment for your organization.
+2. If you have no RCS environment provisioned to your company, select **Regulatory services – Configuration** and follow the instructions to provision an RCS environment for your organization.

+> [!NOTE]
-Note: If RCS environment has been already provisioned to your company, use the page URL to access it by selecting the sign in option.
+> If an RCS environment has been provisioned to your company, use the page URL to access it by selecting the sign in option.

-## Requires Feature enablement:
+## Enable the Globalization features
--	Go to your instance of RCS and click on **Feature management** tile
+1. Go to your instance of RCS and select the **Feature management** tile.
--	From the list select **Globalization features**
+2. From the list, select **Globalization features** and then select **Enable now**.
--	Click **Enable now** button

 ![Feature management Global feature](https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/janeaug_rcs_Global-feature/articles/finance/localizations/media/RCS_GlobalF_1%20Feature%20mgmt.JPG)

-> Note: Feature management text: This feature provides a new Globalization features workspace, a new form for creating, importing, and setting up available Globalization features for Globalization services use, such as e-Invoicing and tax services.

 ## Globalization feature
-To use a Globalization feature user needs to import them from RCS/Global repository and create their own version of the feature to use it.
+To use a Globalization feature, you need to import the feature from the RCS/Global repository and create your own version of the feature to use it.
 There are two ways to utilize Globalization feature, user can either:
-- Add a new feature, based on an existing feature that has been published or shared with them by add/derive, or
+- Add a new feature based on an existing feature that has been published or shared
-- Add a new feature from scratch
+- Add a new feature that you have created from scratch

-## Accessing Globalization features
+## Access Globalization features
--	Enable feature in **Feature management**
+1. Navigate to **Feature management** to enable the feature.
--	Go to New **Globalization feature workspace**
+2. Go to the new **Globalization feature workspace**.
--	Click **e-Invoicing** feature tile
+3. Select the **e-Invoicing** tile.

   ![Global feature workspace](https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/janeaug_rcs_Global-feature/articles/finance/localizations/media/RCS_GlobalF_2%20Feature%20wrkspace.JPG)

-- Which opens the **Globalization features** form:
+The **Globalization features** page will open.

   ![Global feature form](https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/janeaug_rcs_Global-feature/articles/finance/localizations/media/RCS_GlobalF_3%20Feature%20form.JPG)

-## Add feature by deriving from existing Globalization feature
+## Add a derived feature
--	Import feature from Global repository
+1. Import the feature from the Global repository.
-  -	Click **Import** from **Action pane**
+2. On the Action Pane, select **Import**.

  ![Global feature import](https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/janeaug_rcs_Global-feature/articles/finance/localizations/media/RCS_GlobalF_4%20Feature%20import%20form%20GR.JPG)

-  - Click **Synchronize** to get latest features
+3. Select **Synchronize** to get the latest features:
     - Message: Global repo list updated
     - Note features that you see in the list are features that are available to you either:
     - Published by Microsoft, or